nico3333fr/CSP-useful/README.md

 - csp-parser-basic.php 	: the most basic one, it sends an e-mail.
 - csp-parser-enhanced.php :	avoids some bugs (listed below as CSP WTF), with a LOT of filters
 - csp-parser-with-database.php : put notifications in a database, then you can do whatever you want with all these informations! :)
+- csp-parser-with-database-pdo.php : also puts CSP notifications in a database but uses PDO instead of the mysqli extension.